jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - refer to open source as model

 Part of the complexity and time intensiveness of exam creation lays in creating appropriate questions.
 Although many courses are not unique to one university, sharing of test question is not common.
 In paperbased exams there are no standards and there is no suitable collaboration platform.
-In paper based examination there is no real foundation for sharing and reusing exam questions.
+In paper-based examination there is no real foundation for sharing and reusing exam questions.

 E-exams have to make use of an software artifact in oder to leverage their theoretical benefits.
 Such a artifact allows for an enforcment of a shareable general format.
 If users create exams in a specific software, implementing a standard is fairly straight foreward.